videojs/video.js/docs/guides/options.md

 > Type: `boolean`

-Specify whether setting `autoplay: true` should be treated the same as `autoplay: 'play'`, i.e. the `autoplay` attribute should be removed and the `play()` should be initiated manually by video.js rather than the browser.
+Specify whether setting `autoplay: true` and `<video autoplay>` should be treated the same as `autoplay: 'play'`, i.e. the `autoplay` attribute should be removed from (or not added to) the video element and `play()` be initiated manually by Video.js rather than the browser.

 ### `notSupportedMessage`